-"Registrar-General" means the Registrar-General of Births and Deaths appointed under the Registration of Births and Deaths Act, (Cap.
-06.13);

-"Registry" means the Registry of Births and Deaths.
+- "Registrar" means the Registrar of the High Court; - "Registrar-General" means the Registrar-General of Births and Deaths appointed under the Registration of Births and Deaths Act; - "Registry" means the Registry of Births and Deaths.

-3. Application
+Application

-This Act applies to a person, whether or not-

-- (a) the person- - (i) was born in Montserrat; - (ii) was born before or after the commencement of this Act; or - (b) the parents of the person have ever been domiciled in Montserrat;
+- 3. This Act applies to a person, whether or not- - (a) the person- - (i) was born in Montserrat; - (ii) was born before or after the commencement of this Act; or - (b) the parents of the person have ever been domiciled in Montserrat.

-PART 2-STATUS OF CHILDREN
+STATUS OF CHILDREN

-4. Determination of relationship
+Determination of relationship

-- (1) Subject to sections 13, 14 and 15, the legal distinction in the status of children born within and outside of marriage is abolished and all children, whenever born, are of equal status. - (2) In the absence of expression to the contrary in an instrument, the rule of construction under which words of familial relationship are construed to signify only legitimate relationships is abolished. - (3) For the purpose of construing an instrument, the use, with reference to relationship of a person, of the words "legitimate", "illegitimate", "lawful" or "unlawful" must not, without clear words to the contrary, prevent the relationship from being determined in accordance with subsection (1).
+- 4. (1) Subject to sections 13, 14 and 15, the legal distinction in the status of children born within and outside of marriage is abolished and all children, whenever born, are of equal status. - (2) In the absence of expression to the contrary in an instrument, the rule of construction under which words of familial relationship are construed to signify only legitimate relationships is abolished. - (3) For the purpose of construing an instrument, the use, with reference to relationship of a person, of the words "legitimate", "illegitimate", "lawful" or "unlawful" must not, without clear words to the contrary, prevent the relationship from being determined in accordance with subsection (1).

-5. Presumptions of paternity
+Presumptions of paternity

-- (1) Unless there is proof to the contrary, on a balance of probabilities, there is a presumption that a person is, and must be recognised in law to be, the natural father of a child in any one of the following circumstances- - (a) the person was married to the mother of the child at the birth of the child: - (b) the person was married to the mother of the child and that marriage was terminated by- - (i) death; - (ii) judgement of nullity; or - (iii) divorce, during the ten month period immediately preceding the birth of the child;
+- 5. (1) Unless there is proof to the contrary, on a balance of probabilities, there is a presumption that a person is, and must be recognised in law to be, the natural father of a child in any one of the following circumstances- - (a) the person was married to the mother of the child at the birth of the child; - (b) the person was married to the mother of the child and that marriage was terminated by- - (i) death;